Kurtosis

 What is kurtosis?

 Kurtosis is a statistic used to describe the shape of a distribution of continuous data.
 It measures the tendency of the data to be distributed toward the tails, or ends, of the distribution versus toward the middle.
-If your distribution has heavier tails and is more peaked compared to the normal distribution, the kurtosis is positive.
-If your distribution has light tails and is flatter in the middle than a normal distribution, the kurtosis is negative.
+If your distribution has heavier tails compared to the normal distribution, the kurtosis is positive.
+If your distribution has lighter tails than a normal distribution, the kurtosis is negative.
+Kurtosis does not measure shape in the center of the distribution, or how peaked a distribution is, it only measures how heavy the tails are compared to a normal distribution’s tails.

 When should you use kurtosis?